 - Speak with an attorney about your rights and options for workers’ compensation or a civil personal injury claim.

-Our NYC attorneys at The Perecman Firm, P.L.L.C., are available to help workers and families looking to explore their options for paying medical bills and recovering needed compensation following work-related accidents, including those involving electrical injuries and construction accidents.
+Our NYC attorneys at The Perecman Firm, are available to help workers and families looking to explore their options for paying medical bills and recovering needed compensation following work-related accidents, including those involving electrical injuries and construction accidents.
 To speak with a lawyer, call or contact us online.